amykapernick/modern_front_end_fundamentals/docs/semantic-html/docs.md

 - [`header`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header) - for the header section of a page or article, encompassing items such as the title, search bar or navigation
 - [`footer`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer) - for the footer section of a page or article, encompassing items such as the author information, copyright data or related pages and files
 - [`main`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main) - the main content of the page and dominant content of the `body`
-- [`article`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article) - a self contained piece of content which makes complete sense on it’s own without any of the other page content
+- [`article`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article) - a self contained piece of content which makes complete sense on it's own without any of the other page content
-- [`section`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) - a generic standalone section that doesn’t meet another element, with at least one heading inside
+- [`section`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section) - a generic standalone section that doesn't meet another element, with at least one heading inside
 - [`nav`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/nav) - contains the navigational links to other pages or within the current page
 - [`aside`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside) - a section of the page that is indirectly related to the main content, likely presented as a sidebar or callout box